chrisolwell/Amazon_Vine_Analysis/README.md

 ## Summary
 As we see from those percentages, the likelyhood of getting a 5-star review on Amazon seems unlikely to be dependent on participation in the Vine program.
 More likely, it appears, good products will get good reviews.

 One way to learn more about how likely it is that Amazon reviews are unbiased would be apply some statistical rigor to the question.
-Is that sample size big enough?
-I don't know?
 We could also check the frequency of 1-star reviews across the same two categories and see if there's much variance there.